justinethier/cyclone/docs/Garbage-Collector.md

 - Blue - Unallocated memory.
 - Red - Objects on the stack.
 - White - Heap memory that has not been scanned by the collector.
-Memory that is still white after the collector finishes tracing is garbage.
 - Gray - Objects marked by the collector that may still have child objects that must be marked.
 - Black - Objects marked by the collector whose immediate child objects have also been marked.

 Only objects marked as white, gray, and black participate in major collections:

-- White is also referred to as the clear color and black as the mark color.
+- White objects are freed during the sweep state.
+White is sometimes also referred to as the clear color.
 - Gray is never explicitly assigned to an object.
 Instead, objects are grayed by being added to lists of gray objects awaiting marking.
 This improves performance by avoiding repeated passes over the heap to search for gray objects.
 - Black objects survive the collection cycle.
+Black is sometimes referred to as the mark color as live objects are ultimately marked black.

 ## Handshakes